dreamcatcher-tech/network/Inbox/2024-08-25 1158 making an ai reSpeaker.md

 AI can speak a summarized question for you.
 If an AI voice sounded like you but said something much smarter than you would, might you like that ?

+Basically helps with meetings by dropping it down.
+Can do conferencing by connecting multiple rooms together.
+Button to block out the other rooms.